sfu-dhil/dhil-docs/_dev/mysql.md

 sql_mode="ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION"
 ```

-Line 1 marks the configuratin as applying only to the MySQL server,
+Line 1 marks the configuration as applying only to the MySQL server,
 instead of the client or other programs.

 Line 2 prevents access to the server from outside of your computer.